Private Albert Brockett at War

 He was awarded a War Pension of 18s 9d a week for 6 months conditional, confirmed in a Royal Hospital, Chelsea letter dated 9 September 1919.
 18s 9d equates to about £90 a week in today’s money.

-There is a printed history of the London Regiment’s war
+There is a printed history of the London Regiment’s war, although online access appears to be no longer available.

-Click on image to view.
+Click on any image below to view.
 Click again to enlarge.
 Drag to view complete image.